MolecularAI/aizynthfinder/README.md

 as interfaces to the algorithm:

 ```
-aizynthcli --config config_local.yml --smiles smiles.txt
+aizynthcli --config config.yml --smiles smiles.txt
-aizynthapp --config config_local.yml
+aizynthapp --config config.yml
 ```

 Consult the documentation [here](https://molecularai.github.io/aizynthfinder/) for more information.

-To use tool you need
+To use the tool you need

     1. A stock file
     2. A trained rollout policy network (including the Keras model and the list of unique templates)

-Such files can be downloaded from [figshare](https://figshare.com/articles/AiZynthFinder_a_fast_robust_and_flexible_open-source_software_for_retrosynthetic_planning/12334577)

-or they can be downloaded automatically using
+Such files can be downloaded from [figshare](https://figshare.com/articles/AiZynthFinder_a_fast_robust_and_flexible_open-source_software_for_retrosynthetic_planning/12334577) or they can be downloaded automatically using

 ```
 download_public_data my_folder
 ```

-where ``my_folder`` is the folder you want download to.
+where ``my_folder`` is the folder that you want download to.
 This will create a ``config.yml`` file that you can use with either ``aizynthcli`` or ``aizynthapp``.

 ### Testing